tbroyer/blog.ltgt.net/_posts/2023-04-30-climate-friendly-software.md

 Last, but not least, make sure you really need software!
 Sometimes you should embrace [low-tech](https://en.wikipedia.org/wiki/Low_technology "Wikipedia: Low technology").
-For example, instead of developping a mobile app with accounts to identify the user so you can notify them, then maybe you could simply use SMS (assuming you have some out-of-band means of knowing their phone number, and the latency of distribution is acceptable).
+For example, instead of developing a mobile app with accounts to identify the user so you can notify them, then maybe you could simply use SMS (assuming you have some out-of-band means of knowing their phone number, and the latency of distribution is acceptable).
 And sometimes what you're trying to address with software just isn't worth it, particularly if it involves IoT (remember that we should strive for fewer devices that we keep longer, not more).

 <aside role="doc-pullquote">Sometimes, ideas aren't even worth their impacts.</aside>